chrisyeh96/chrisyeh96.github.io/_posts/2021-05-19-schur-complement.md

         \begin{bmatrix} I_n & \zero \\ D^{-1} C & I_m \end{bmatrix}.
 $$

-*Proof*: Both of the equalities can be seen by directly multiplying the matrix factors.
+Both of the equalities can be seen by directly multiplying the matrix factors.

 **Lemma (Determinant of Block Matrix)**: If $$A$$ is invertible, then $$\det(M) = \det(A) \det(M/A)$$.
 Similarly, if $$D$$ is invertible, then $$\det(M) = \det(D) \det(M/D)$$.